wulfdewolf/lp2pb/readme.md

 # lp2pb

-a translation tool that translates ASP programs to PB constrains
+Lp2pb is a translation tool that translates ground ASP (smodels) to PB-constraints (.opb).

 ## Manual (linux)